yashwant128/everything/README.md

 ### What cannot?

 Nothing!
 Ok, being serious now.
-Only send something that is not a part of another project or illegal content or content that is not yours.
+Don't send something that is part of another project or illegal content or content that is not of your authorship.
 Neither kittens!
 Otherwise, everything is permitted!

 ### Why should I welcome you, Gandalf the storm crow?